The Congestion Charge applies between 7.00 and 18.00, Monday to Friday, excluding Bank Holidays.

 Disabled drivers that are exempt from road tax are exempt from the Congestion Charge and do not have to register.

-Motorbikes, mopeds and bicycles are exempt, and so are "greener" cars which emit 100g/km or less of CO2 and that meet the Euro 5 standard for air quality.
-There's also exemptions for electric cars and vehicles with nine or more seats.
+Motorbikes, mopeds and bicycles are exempt, there's also an Ultra Low Emission Vehicle discount for some electric and plug-in hybrid cars and vehicles with nine or more seats.
 For full information on London congestion charge discounts and exemptions visit TfL's Congestion Charge page.